 - 1. Basic EPS and Diluted EPS calculations are in accordance with Accounting Standard 20 (AS-20) 'Earnings per Share', notified under Section 133 of Companies Act, 2013 read together along with paragraph 7 of the Companies (Accounts) Rules.
 2014. - 2.
-Basic Earnings per share = Net profit/ (loss) after tax, as restated attributable to equity shareholders /Weighted average number of shares outstanding during the year/period. - 3.
+Basic Earnings per share = Net profit/(loss) after tax, as restated attributable to equity shareholders/Weighted average number of shares outstanding during the year/period. - 3.
 Diluted Earnings per share = Net profit after tax, as restated / Weighted average number of diluted equity shares outstanding during the year/period. - 4.
 The figures disclosed above are based on the Restated Consolidated Financial Statements of our Company. - 2.
 Price to Earnings (P/E) ratio in relation to Issue Price of ₹ 91.00: - a.
 Based on the basic and diluted EPS of ₹3.55 as per restated financial statements for the FY 2023, the P/E ratio is 25.66. - b.
 Based on the weighted average EPS of ₹2.55, as per restated financial statements the P/E ratio is 35.62. - c.
+Based on the basic and diluted EPS of ₹1.06 as per restated financial statements for the period ended August 31, 2023, the P/E ratio is 85.70. - d.
 Industry P/E: Our Company is engaged in the distribution of FMCG products for few of the largest FMCG Companies in India.
 There are no listed companies in India which are engaged in the similar business to ours, accordingly these data cannot be ascertained.